AP freelancer among 5 journalists killed in Israeli strikes on Gaza hospital, health officials say

 “The killing of journalists in Gaza should shock the world – not into stunned silence – but into action, demanding accountability and justice,” chief spokesperson Ravina Shamdasani said.

-Israel's security council is expected to meet tomorrow night to discuss the plans for an expanded operation in Gaza and the ceasefire negotiations.
+Israel's security council is expected to meet Tuesday to discuss the plans for an expanded operation in Gaza and the ceasefire negotiations.

 Aside from rare guided tours, Israel has barred international media from covering the war.
 News organizations instead rely largely on Palestinian journalists in Gaza — as well as residents — to show the world what is happening there.
 Israel often questions the affiliations and biases of Palestinian journalists but doesn’t permit others in.